Alaskan Malamute: Appearance

 The American Kennel Club (AKC) breed standard describes a natural range of size, with a desired size of 23 in tall and 75 lb for females, 25 in tall and 85 lb for males.
 Heavier individuals (90 lb) and dogs smaller than 75 lb are commonly seen.
 There is often a marked size difference between males and females.
 Weights upwards of 100 lb are also seen.

-The coat of the Alaskan Malamute is a double coat.
+The Alaskan Malamute is double coated.
 The undercoat has an oily and woolly texture and can be as thick as two inches.
 The outer guard coat is coarse and stands off the body longer at the withers but not more than one inch off the sides of the body.
 Ears are small in proportion to the head and stand firmly erect when at attention.
 The Alaskan Malamute is a heavy dog, with a more formidable nature and structure than the Siberian Husky, which is bred for speed.
 The Alaskan Malamute is bred for power and endurance, which is its original function and what the standard of the breed requires of Alaskan Malamute breeders.

 The usual colors are various shades of grey and white, sable and white, black and white, seal and white, red and white, or solid white.
 There are a wide range of markings in the breed including face markings, blazes, a splash at the nape of the neck, and a collar or half collar.
 White is often the predominant color on the body, parts of the legs, feet, and part of the markings of the face.
-In terms of color variants, some Malamutes exhibit a dark grey to buff-colored undertone around their trimmings and white areas, presenting with a color-linked gene known as Agouti.
-Two agouti alleles, with the possibility of a third, appear to be found in Malamutes: aw (Agouti Pattern or Wolf/Wild Pattern), at (Tan Point Pattern or Black Pattern), and awat (Heterozygous Agouti or Dark Agouti).
+In terms of color variants, some Malamutes exhibit a dark grey to buff-colored undertone around their trimmings and white areas, presenting with a color-linked gene known as agouti.
+Two agouti alleles, with the possibility of a third, appear to be found in Malamutes: aw (agouti pattern or wolf/wild pattern), at (tan point pattern or black pattern), and awat (heterozygous agouti or dark agouti).